breatheco-de/content/src/content/lesson/what-is-JWT-and-how-to-implement-with-Flask.md

 ---
-title: Understanding JWT and how to implement a simple JWT with Flask
+title: "Understanding JWT and how to implement a simple JWT with Flask"
-tags:
+tags: ["HTTP", "API", "Security", "Authentication"]
-  - HTTP
-  - API
-  - Security
-  - Authentication
-description: Learn how to implement JWT for secure API authentication in Flask.
-Discover simple steps to enhance your app's security today!
+description: "Learn how to implement JWT for secure API authentication in Flask.
+Discover simple steps to enhance your app's security today!"

 ---